 In our view we don’t see Fitbit eliminating physical buttons entirely.
 They are useful, for example when your hands are wet or in cold conditions when you are wearing gloves.
 In those cases touch display controls are useless.

 When all is said and done, it really is difficult to see Fitbit changing very much in the looks department.
-Hence, we expect more of the same for Versa 4, with perhaps a fraction larger, more high-res display.
+Hence, we expect more of the same for Versa 4, with perhaps a more modern aesthetic, and a more high-res display.

 Battery life is always an area ripe for improvement.
 With normal use Fitbit Versa 3 can go around 6 days.
 With the always-on display option switched on this falls to just 2 days.
 Switch GPS on and this goes down to 12 hours.
 Let’s hope the company manages to improve on this.